-I am a narrative designer and games researcher with a focus on worldbuilding.
-I am passionate about story-driven games with unorthodox mechanics.
-Scroll down to see what I’m working on!
+I am a game and narrative designer passionate about story-driven games with unorthodox mechanics.
+Scroll down to see what I’m working on, and click the pictures to get more info about each project!

-My most recent project is The Archipelago, a narrative game about tea and trauma that I am developing as part of the Brainmind residency.
+My most recent work is The Archipelago, a narrative game about tea and trauma that I developed as part of the Brainmind residency.
+The Archipelago is available on Steam, Android, and itch.io.

-As part of the Gamma Space Co-op, I designed the narrative and provided the writing for the Reel Big Phishing Trainer, an educational game for Humber and Seneca Colleges in Toronto.
+As part of the Gamma Space Co-op, I designed the narrative and provided the writing for two seasons of the Reel Big Phishing Trainer, an educational game for Humber and Seneca Colleges in Toronto.

 I create worldbuilding games and tabletop RPGs that I integrate into my narrative design process.
 I used my multiplayer card game One Hour Worldbuilders to develop the setting for The Archipelago.